 Pot roast is typically made by browning and then slowly simmering a cut of beef with a mix of vegetables and spices in liquid.
-The result tends to be high in calories in part because of the large serving sizes.
-Limiting yourself to the recommended 3-ounce serving of meat and filling up on vegetables can help you keep the calories in your meal under control.
+The result tends to be high in calories, in part due to the typical large serving size.

 Calories by Cut of Meat

 A serving of a pot roast recipe usually ranges from 1/2 pound to 3/4 pound of meat, along with anything up to about 3/4 cup of root vegetables, such as carrots, parsnips and rutabagas.

-- Fine Cooking: Slow-Cooked Pot Roast with Mustard & Horseradish Gravy
+- Fine Cooking: "Slow-Cooked Pot Roast With Mustard & Horseradish Gravy"

-- Fine Cooking: Beer-Braised Pot Roast
+- Fine Cooking: "Beer-Braised Pot Roast"